veyon/docs/admin/reference.rst

 Behaviour
 +++++++++

-In the tab :guilabel:`Behaviour` settings are available to change the behaviour of Veyon Master regarding to *program start*, *computer rooms* as well as *modes and features*.
+In the tab :guilabel:`Behaviour` settings are available to change the behaviour of Veyon Master regarding to *program start*, *computer locations* as well as *modes and features*.

 **Program start**